 This monitor gives you comprehensive, personal information about your menstrual and ovulation cycle to help you map out your fertile days on your calendar.
 It counts the days and tells you which days to test your fertility, and tells you when you’re having Low, High, and Peak fertility days.

-The internet is a fantastic source of tips about fertility checklists, getting pregnant, and infertility information, but it’s not so good at offering personal or specific health advice about why you can’t get pregnant.
-If you’re having trouble conceiving, please see a doctor.
+The internet is a good source of tips about fertility checklists, getting pregnant, and infertility information, but it can’t give you personal or specific health advice.
+An article like this – even if it’s on a reputable health website or fertility doctor’s blog – can’t answer your “why can’t I get pregnant?” question.
+Only in-person testing can determine why you and your partner are having trouble conceiving (and, honestly, even medical tests don’t always reveal fertility problems).
+Still, it’s important to see a doctor as soon as possible.
 Get the most basic fertility tests done – and make sure your partner gets tested, too.